rayolop20/TFG-Dimensions/README.md

     - Pol Maresch Marxach: https://github.com/rayolop20

 ## Description
-This is my final degree project, a video game where you will explore a 3D world with 2D Vision, where upon rotating, you'll be able to observe the deformation of the world.
+This is my final degree project, a video game where showcases a game where the main mechanic is that your character is in a 3D world and you see in 2D, where upon rotating, you'll be able to observe the deformation of the world.

+There are 3 small levels that serve to demonstrate the functionality and potential scalability of this mechanic.
+There may be some bugs, but the version is already playable.
+Enjoy it!!!

 ## Gameplay
 **Input Keys**